devonihah/Operating-Systems/12-lab-proxy-iomultiplex/README.md

      writing to the socket when you are notified by epoll that there is more buffer space available for writing.
    - If `errno` is anything else, this is an error.
-Print out the error with `perror()`, free the memory associated with the current `struct request_info *`, and close both client-to-proxy and proxy-to-server sockets.
+Print out the error with `perror()`, close both client-to-proxy and proxy-to-server sockets, and free the memory associated with the current `struct request_info *`.
      Closing the sockets automatically unregisters your sockets from any associations with the epoll instance.

 At this point, you can return from the function.
 There is no more that can be done with the current HTTP request at this time.  `epoll_wait()` will notify